 In the absence of an actual or anticipated liquidity stress, Deutsche Bank AG Colombo shall carry out testing of its contingency funding plan on an annual basis to ensure its effectiveness and operational feasibility.
-Among other things, the test will cover activation of the call tree and hence the ALCO, preparation of internal management reports, and confirmation of key system availability.
+Among other things, the test will cover activation of the call tree and hence the ALCO, preparation of internal management reports, confirmation of key system availability and convening and ad-hoc ALCO.